Glossary term

 What Is an Odd Lot?

-An odd lot is an order for fewer shares than the standard round-lot trading unit, historically less than 100 shares for most U.S. stocks.
-In practice, a 17-share order, a 43-share order, or a 75-share order would all usually be odd lots under the traditional definition.
+An odd lot is an order for fewer shares than the standard round-lot trading unit.
+Historically, that meant fewer than 100 shares for many U.S. stocks.
+A 17-share order, a 43-share order, or a 75-share order would usually be odd lots under that traditional definition.

 Key Takeaways

-• An odd lot is typically an order smaller than the usual round lot.
+- An odd lot is usually smaller than the standard round-lot unit.

-• For many U.S. stocks, the traditional round lot was 100 shares, making smaller orders odd lots.
+- For many U.S. stocks, the traditional round lot was 100 shares.

 How Odd Lots Work